hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/neutronics-2-group-adapt.rst

 Right-hand side
 ~~~~~~~~~~~~~~~

-Obtained by inserting the exact solution into the equation.
+Obtained by inserting the exact Solution<double> into the equation.
 The function *get_material* is used to obtain the material marker given the physical coordinates (see
 `main.cpp <http://git.hpfem.org/hermes.git/blob/HEAD:/hermes2d/benchmarks-general/neutronics-2-group-adapt/main.cpp>`_).